vzamboulingame/data-portfolio/README.md

 # 📊 Vinodh's Data Portfolio

 Welcome to my data portfolio !
-This repository showcases my projects in Python and SQL, highlighting my skills in data analysis & visualization.
+This repository contains a curated collection of projects showcasing my skills in data analysis and visualization using Python and SQL.

-Feel free to explore the projects and reach out if you have any questions or feedback.
+Feel free to explore the repository and to reach out if you have any questions or feedback.

 ## 📋 Table of Contents